jhidding/adhesion-code/adhesion_example.md

 ![Example output of the program, rendered with ParaView.](figures/output.png){#fig:output-example}

 This document is aimed to be self-containing.
 This means that all the code to build a working adhesion model is included.
 We've tried to limit the involvement of too much boilerplate code by using existing libraries where possible.
 The main body of the code is covered in three sections.
 We start with generating initial conditions in the Fourier domain.
-Then we proceed with the main body of code, implementing the adhesion model on the basis of the algorithms and data structures provided by CGAL.
+Then we proceed with implementing the adhesion model on the basis of the algorithms and data structures provided by CGAL.
 We tie things together in a main executable that reads a configuration file and runs the model.
-The appendix contains necessary routines for dealing with Fourier transforms, IO and handling of mesh data.
+The supplementary material contains necessary routines for dealing with Fourier transforms, IO and handling of mesh data.

 ## Prerequisites